angular/components/src/lib/sidenav/sidenav.md

 `<md-sidenav>` elements, each must be placed on a different side of the container.
 See the section on positioning below.

-`<md-drawer>` is a component that is similar to `<md-sidenav>`.
-The difference between sidenav and drawer is that the sidenav takes up fullscreen whereas drawer is a smaller element that takes up a subsection of the screen. `md-sidenav` has to be placed inside `md-sidenav-container` and `md-drawer` has to be placed inside `md-drawer-container`.
-Currently `md-drawer` and `md-sidenav` support all the same features.
-However, in the future we expect to add different features specific to the different use cases.

 ### Sidenav mode
 The sidenav can render in one of three different ways based on the `mode` property.